 Heartwood color can range from a light pinkish brown to a deep reddish brown.
 Grain is generally straight, though figured pieces may be be wavy or irregular.
 Coarse texture and low natural luster.

 Grain is straight, though it can occasionally be wavy or interlocked.
 Coarse, uneven texture and moderate to low natural luster.
-Raw, unfinished wood surfaces have a slightly oily or greasy feel due to natural oils.
+Raw wood types, unfinished wood surfaces have a slightly oily or greasy feel due to natural oils.

 Heartwood is a light to medium brown, commonly with an olive cast.
 Nearly white to light brown sapwood is not always sharply demarcated from the heartwood.